felipejoglar/felipejoglar.github.io/_authors/felipe.md

 ---
 name: Felipe Joglar
-position: Android Programmer
+position: Programmer
 ---
-Hi!!
-I'm Felipe, an Android Programmer.
+A programmer who loves building things and learning through every part of the process.